 Tackling the big issues and making public policy work

 The AQF was formed in 2004 at the instigation of the UK Government.
-It is supported by ICAEW, UK Financial Reporting Council (FRC) and the UK Department for Business, Innovation & Skills.
+It is supported by ICAEW, UK Financial Reporting Council (FRC) and the UK Department for Business, Energy & Industrial Strategy.

 The AQF encourages open and constructive dialogue about issues which are in the broadest sense related to audit quality.
 It is currently working with stakeholders to explore the challenges facing business stewardship and their impact on society.
 More information about its work in this area can be found in the Helping business get it right section below.